culturesofknowledge/emplaces/design/display.md

 # Overview (Display View)

 The draft description below offers an informal overview of the functionality of the gazetteer.
 It is best read alongside the [interface mockup][1] of the detail/display view for a typical place record.

-Note: The ‘Priority’ sub-headings are intended as a simple means for tracking the relative importance of individual features as development priorities for the v.1 gazetteer.

-Please [get in touch with us][2] with your comments and feedback.
+We welcome anyone interested in the project to [get in touch with us][2] with comments and feedback.

 ## Concepts and Principles